Russell Crowe: 2006–2014: Established career

-2015–present: Change in pace
+2015–present: Recent activities

-Crowe stated he is content with his career and does not care about people's reactions anymore.
-He has since chosen to pursue roles that excite him artistically or otherwise.
+In a 2024 interview, Crowe stated he is content with his career and does not care about other people's reactions anymore, choosing to pursue roles that excite him artistically or otherwise.

 In recent years, his notable appearances have included an enforcer for hire in the cult classic The Nice Guys (2016), a major role in The Mummy (2017), starring as an angry driver in the action thriller Unhinged (2020), playing the mythical Greek god Zeus in the Marvel Cinematic Universe film Thor: Love and Thunder (2022), portraying the famous exorcist Fr.
-Gabriele Amorth in The Pope's Exorcist (2023), and performing as Nikolai Kravinoff in Kraven The Hunter (2024).
+Gabriele Amorth in The Pope's Exorcist (2023), and appearing as Nikolai Kravinoff in Kraven The Hunter (2024).
 He played Hermann Göring in the film Nuremberg (2025), which reunited him with his Man of Steel co-star Michael Shannon.

-In 2025, Crowe was honoured by Zurich Film Festival with Lifetime Achievement Award.
+In 2025, Crowe was honoured by Zurich Film Festival with their Lifetime Achievement Award.